CppbetterC/Rider-Behavior/README.txt

 # Step5, use the Preprocess/BulidTrainData.py to generate the FNN　training data
 # Step6, use the Preprocess/BulidTestData.py to generate the data for Testing the final model
 # Step7, use Main4.py to predict the label by fnn

-# Method 3
-# Step1, use the Preprocess/SplitExcel.py to remove the unreasonable data and get partial excel data
-# Step2, use the Preprocess/Build264Data.py to generate the 264 dimension data
-# Step3, use the Preprocess/BulidTrainData.py to generate the FNN　training data
-# Step4, use Main2.py to predict the label by fnn + DNN(Keras)

-# Keras Deep Neural Networks
-# The script is in the Algorithm/Keras/Main.py